Tutorial: Piecey Layered Bangs, Plus 5 Looks That Make Us Want a Fringe (Yet Again)

 When you first cut a fringe to update your look, the hairstyle feels so fresh, new and stylish.
-After a while, styling your hair can feel boring once you’ve run out of hairstyles pairings to match your fringe, leaving you wanting to grow out your bangs.
+After a while, styling your hair can feel boring once you’ve run out of hairstyles pairings to match your fringe, leaving you wanting to grow things out.
 But then you realize that growing out your bangs doesn’t happen overnight.
 What’s left to do?
-Try layered bangs!
+Enter layered bangs.

 Creating Layered Bangs with a Piecey Effect

 Since you’re going to be using gel as a styling product, it’s best to start this hairstyle off with clean hair to prevent unwanted build-up.
 Try Dove Nutritive Solutions Clarify & Hydrate Shampoo and Conditioner whose formulas work to clean and condition your hair while also making it nourished and shiny.

 Before creating your piecey layered bangs, comb through your bangs to remove tangles.

 Use a gel like the TRESemmé Ultra Firm Control Gel to help sculpt hair into the layered shape you want.
 Add the gel to the tips of your pointer and thumb, then pinch 1-inch subsections of your bangs to separate and create the piecey look.

 Dry hair and complete.

 To complete the look you can air-dry or use a blowdryer to dry your bangs.
 Once dry, you can opt for separating your fringe for a fuller finish or leave it as is!